Skip navigation

 Office: Lipman 107

-I have published widely in Conrad studies.
-My monograph, Joseph Conrad and The Swan Song of Romance (Ashgate 2010), explores Conrad’s use of classical romance forms throughout his oeuvre and received ‘Honourable Mention’ for the Adam Gillon Book Award, 2012.
+I have also published widely in Conrad studies.
 I have edited a variety of essay collections and special issues, most recently editing Conrad and Language with Professor Robert Hampson (EUP 2016; paperback 2017; awarded third prize for the Adam Gillon Book Award, 2018).
 I am co-editor of Conrad’s Plays for Cambridge University Press’s series, The Works of Joseph Conrad, with Professor Richard Hand (CUP forthcoming).
 This is an exciting project, which collects together for the first time all Conrad’s plays with The Book of Job, his only literary translation from Polish, and his film scenario, Gaspar The Strongman.
+My first monograph, Joseph Conrad and The Swan Song of Romance (Ashgate 2010), explores Conrad’s use of classical romance forms throughout his oeuvre and received ‘Honourable Mention’ for the Adam Gillon Book Award, 2012.

-I am a member of the AHRC Peer Review College and of the AHRC’s GCRF Peer Review College.
-I act as an expert reviewer for a number of academic publishers and journals and between 2016-2020 I was General Editor of English: The Journal of the English Association.
+I am a member of the AHRC Peer Review College and act as an expert reviewer for a number of academic publishers and journals.
+Between 2016-2020 I was General Editor of English: The Journal of the English Association.
+I am a Fellow of the English Association.

 • Please visit the Pure Research Information Portal for further information